WillianAgostini/WillianAgostini/README.md

 ## 🚧 Currently working on...

-I'm currently working as a Senior React Developer at Lean Tech.
+I'm currently working as a Senior Node.js Developer.

-The main tecnologies I'm using at this project are:
+The main technologies I'm using for this project are:
 - Node
 - Javascript
 - TypeScript